 Despite its impressive post-independence performance, the Mauritian economy faces a number of short and medium-term challenges, on both the internal and external fronts.
-In this context the country embarked on a comprehensive ten-year economic reform programme since 2006, aiming at gearing the country towards a high growth path by creating a new socio-economic model, driven by competitiveness and creation of opportunities for all.
-The reform hinges upon fiscal consolidation and improving public sector efficiency, improving trade competitiveness, improving the investment climate and democratising the economy.
+In this context the country embarked on a comprehensive ten-year economic and social reform programme since 2006, aiming at gearing the country towards a high growth path by creating a new socio-economic model, driven by competitiveness and creation of opportunities for all.
+The reform hinges upon fiscal consolidation and improving public sector efficiency, improving trade competitiveness, improving the investment climate and democratising the economy while ensuring sustainable development.

 The country was affected by the global crisis and the economic growth rate stood at 3.1% in 2009, the lowest rate in the past 5 years.
 However the Government of Mauritius designed and implemented various policy responses to counter the effects of the global crisis.
-The growth rate picked up since then reaching 4.2 in 2010 and 3.5% in 2011.
-For 2012 the economic growth forecast is around 3.3%.
+The growth rate picked up since then reaching 3.5% in 2011 and 3.4% in 2012.
+For 2013 the economic growth forecast is around 3.2%.